• Visit small art galleries to admire the diversity of handmade products and the originality of Polish design.

 Next up, we’ll walk over to a local gallery selling clothing and accessories all made in Krakow, but inspired by exotic travels all over the world.
 This is a great place to discover there’s no truth to the stereotype that people from post-communist countries have no fashion or design sense!

-Strolling further through the bohemian district of Kazimierz, we’ll find ourselves in a special shoe saloon and further on, in a few of the many art galleries located along Jozefa Street.
+Strolling further through the bohemian district of Kazimierz, we’ll find ourselves at Jozefa street.
 Along here it’s possible to buy everything from wooden sculptures to paintings to handmade decorations and folk embroidery of different kinds.

 Local Impact: How you will help the local community by joining this tour:

-• Your entire tour works to support and promote local artisans and craftspeople, where you not only have the chance to pick up some handcrafted souvenirs but also learn about the history of some traditional art forms, from pottery to amber jewelry.
+• Your entire tour works to support and promote local artisans and craftspeople, where you not only have the chance to pick up some handcrafted souvenirs, but also learn about the history of some traditional art forms, from pottery to amber jewellery.

 • During the tour, you will have tea/coffee in a small, family-owned cafe as well as enjoy a local craft beer in a local pub